 Choosing Your Coating

 Some paint chalks faster than others.
 The right coating will serve you for several years.
-Vinyl-acrylic blends are chief offenders in the chalking problem, as are low-grade, heavily-pigmented coats.
+Vinyl-acrylic blends are chief offenders in the chalking problem, as are low-grade, heavily pigmented coats.
 It’s worth noticing that using interior paint for outdoor surfaces may not provide the best outcome.
-That’ll serve you right for cutting corners with your industrial properties maintenance responsibilities.
+That’ll serve you right for cutting corners with your industrial property maintenance responsibilities.

 The oil in coatings oxidizes, too, so you’ll want to eliminate it as much as possible, particularly on the exterior of your property.
 Latex and latex-acrylic blends are also an option, but the price you pay is just as important.
 Cheap binders and pigments will separate sooner, so if you pay a little more at the outset, you’ll pay a lot less over time.
 Save money by spending money.
 You’ll be so glad you did.